portingle/classpathHell/README.md

 Don't let that happen - just use this detector.

-An excellent example is that Dropwizard and Codahale metrics have the same fully qualified class names.
+An excellent example is that Dropwizard and Codahale metrics have the same fully qualified class names, but with different interfaces and different implementations.

 Other problems include where we have _-all_ jars included in addition to discrete jars (see the example below).
 In such cases the dependency resolution in Gradle (or maven) won't help.